Was there a time in your life that seemed more enjoyable than what you’re experiencing now?

 There can be so much reactivity in modern life.
 We spend our days reacting to distractions without even realizing it.
-But you can declutter your daily lifestyle and experience more joy and serenity than every before.
+But you can declutter your daily lifestyle and experience more joy and serenity than ever before.

 Here’s how it works: in order to live longer and live better, you’ve got to live smarter.

 The reason that smart and healthy people often seem to be working toward some self-care goal is that they understand that some of their lifestyle habits could always be fine-tuned.